Glenn Beck: Early life and education

 Beck was born in Everett, Washington, the son of Mary Clara (née Janssen) and William Beck, who lived in Mountlake Terrace, Washington, at the time of their son's birth.
-The family later moved to Mount Vernon, Washington, where they owned and operated City Bakery in the downtown area.
+The family later moved to Mount Vernon, Washington, where they owned and operated a downtown bakery.
 He is descended from German immigrants who came to the United States in the 19th century.
 Beck was raised as a Roman Catholic and attended Immaculate Conception Catholic School in Mount Vernon.

 Beck and his sister moved with their mother to Sumner, Washington, attending a Jesuit school in Puyallup.
-On May 15, 1979, while out on a small boat with a companion, Beck's mother drowned just west of Tacoma, Washington, in Puget Sound.
-The man who had taken her out in the boat also drowned.
-According to a Tacoma police report, Mary Beck "appeared to be a classic drowning victim", but a Coast Guard investigator speculated that she could have intentionally jumped overboard.
+In 1979, when Beck was 15, his mother drowned in Puget Sound while fishing with a man in Commencement Bay west of Tacoma.
+Her companion also drowned; police investigators believed that one of the victims may have fallen overboard and the other drowned in a rescue attempt.
 Beck has called his mother's death a suicide in interviews.

-After their mother's death, Beck and his sister moved to their father's home in Bellingham, Washington, where Beck graduated from Sehome High School in June 1982.
+After their mother's death, Beck moved to his father's home in Bellingham, where Beck graduated from Sehome High School in 1982.
 Beck also regularly vacationed with his maternal grandparents, Ed and Clara Janssen, in Iowa.
 In the aftermath of his mother's death and his stepbrother's subsequent suicide, Beck has said he used "Dr. Jack Daniel's" to cope.
 At 18, after graduating from high school, he moved to Provo, Utah, and worked at radio station KAYK.
 Feeling he "didn't fit in", Beck left Utah after six months, taking a job at Washington, D.C.'s WPGC in February 1983.